BlaqueDevs/se-assignment-day-5-technical-writing-and-review-AdagiAvoga/README.md

 Visuals – Diagrams, charts, and infographics break down complex topics into easy-to-follow visuals.
 A step-by-step image guide can be more effective than a long paragraph of instructions.
 Videos – Demonstrations allow users to see processes in action, making learning more interactive and memorable.
 By incorporating these elements, content becomes more engaging, inclusive, and easier to grasp for a wider audience.
+## 8. What types of visuals (e.g., diagrams, charts) are most effective for different kinds of technical information?

-.
-Types of Visuals for Different Technical Information Different types of visuals are effective depending on the kind of technical information being conveyed:
+Different types of visuals are effective depending on the kind of technical information being conveyed:

 Diagrams: Best for illustrating workflows, processes, and system architectures (e.g., flowcharts for algorithms, network diagrams for IT infrastructure).